lah-rb/tall_grass/README.md

 * pokedex.ods is the table top version of the complete pokedex.
 It has the same information as pokedex in a physical ready format with additional columns for keeping track of pokemon seen, captured, and bonded with.
 This is ment to serve as pokedex that players can fill out as their adventure unfolds.
 Additionally this file has a key for reading the distinction symbols that appear at the end of the species name.
 This is found in the game_play directory.
 * pokedexres* files are intended to be read_only pokedex for archival purposes.
 These are kept for the case where reversion is warrented for the project later down the line.
 If access is desired please copy the file to the dex_store directory, rename it, and then treat it like pokedex.
 These are found in the ./backend/resevered directory.
 * \*\_dex files, such as incubator_facility_dex, are intended to keep track of the pokemon that can be encountered in a certain area during the exploration process.
 These are found in the ./backend/dex_store directory.
+    - Additionally some of these dex files were designed for specific purposes during game play.
+    - events_dex tracks completion of story events.
+Because this dex takes a special form it should only be accessed through coordinator.rb
+    - npc_dex makes a pokedex of a random size and contents.
+While this can be treated like any other \*\_dex file, it's intended purpose is to simulate non-playable-character's (NPC) pokemon found in public areas such as areanas, pokemarts, pokecenters, and other places seen as fit to the Dungeon Master (DM).
 * The counterpart to the \*\_dex files are the seed files such as incubator_facility.rb.
 These are used by rediscover_area.rb to fill a \*\_dex file with new pokemon that fit the original requirements specified when the \*\_dex file was created with discovery.rb.
 These are found in the ./backend/dex_seeds directory.

 ### Making a new area_dex